tyeborg/softdev2-regex-proj/README.md

 <img width="1236" alt="Screen Shot 2022-08-26 at 2 09 42 AM" src="https://user-images.githubusercontent.com/96035297/186795391-9024e589-7aea-4ba9-bb0d-4d8980ba3e68.png">

 ## Installation & Execution
-Clone this repository by `git clone https://github.com/tyeborg/softdev2-regex-project.git`
+1. Clone this repository: `git clone https://github.com/tyeborg/softdev2-regex-project.git`
+2. Open your terminal, and in the project directory prepare to compile `main.cpp`
+  * Mac OS: `g++ main.cpp -o main`
+  * Windows: `cl main.cpp` followed with `/EHa` as this program attempts to catch an exception that’s raised by something other than a throw
+3. Run the program by entering the following: `./main`

 Much of the data read by this program is not validated.
 That is, it is possible to enter data that is not in the correct format.
 You must extend the program so that only correctly entered data can be accepted into the store of employees.